 More things to do in Whanganui

 A chance to learn more about the region and its people, the museum is famed for its Taonga Maori Collection, although no photos are allowed.
-There is also the impressive Gottfried Lindauer exhibit of Maori portraits.
+There is also the impressive Gottfried Lindauer exhibit of Maori portraits, which was one of my highlights.
 We have heard it’s one of the best museums in New Zealand. - Bason Botanic Gardens

 The best way to see this place is to drive through once, then go back the second time, stopping to walk and explore the sections that interest you.
 We were super tired by the time we got here, but we still found a few of the areas stunning and worth getting out of the car for. - St. Paul’s Memorial Church